alicefornasiero/DatePalm_NCPD/README.md

 # *P. dactylifera* collection at NCPD

 This repository contains a set of BASH and R scripts to replicate the analyses and generate the figures in:
-#### Fornasiero A., Celii M., Elbasyoni I. S., Hong J., Michaux G., Mohammed N., Toor U., Blilou I., Wing R. A., Poland J. Genetic characterization of a *P. dactylifera* collection at the National Center for Palms and Dates, Saudi Arabia ####
+#### Fornasiero A., Celii M., Elbasyoni I. S., Hong J., Michaux G., Mohammed N., Toor U.,  Alkhateeb A.A., Abdulaziz Bushulaybi F., Blilou I., Wing R. A., Poland J. Genomic characterization of a *Phoenix dactylifera* collection at the National Center for Palms and Dates, Saudi Arabia ####

 ## Overview
 The workflow processes high-depth whole-genome sequencing of a date palm collection from the National Center for Palms and Dates (NCPD) in Al-Ahsa, Saudi Arabia (https://ncpd.gov.sa).
 This resource comprises 123 female varieties and 131 male accessions, and represents the genetic diversity of *P. dactylifera* in Saudi Arabia.